nus-cs2103-AY2425S1/tp/docs/DeveloperGuide.md

 #### Use case: UC6 - Sort
 **MSS**
 1. User enters sort contact command with the field name.
-2. Cher shows list of contacts sorted alphabetically by name.
+2. Cher shows list of contacts sorted in ASCII order by each character in the name.
 3. Cher shows success message that list has been sorted by name.<br>
    Use case ends.